SiruiLuo/casa0019-BOOC/Readme.md

 In order to enable users to open the book with a single click, we integrated the FBX animation (booc_all3) with the Dashboard's Prefab.

 We first created an AnimatorController (BoocAnimatorController) in the Assets folder.
 By double-clicking it and dragging the booc_all3 animation into it, a new scene is generated and automatically connected to the Entry block to ensure that the animation can start smoothly.
 After that, the BoocAnimatorController should be mounted to the Animator component of the booc_all3 model.
 In this way, the animation can be played normally, and bring users a more vivid and interesting visual experience.

+4.3 Interactive news modules

+The device has a more significant potential as a vehicle for everyday information access, such as sharing some information advice.
+An image recognition function is used, whereby the campus newspaper appears when the back of the cover is scanned by the AR program, displaying the day's news.
+The news in the display was that in January 2025, UCL's Quad will be temporarily closed for renovation.
+To enhance the experience, an animation was created for the Quad model after it was downloaded from Sketchfab, achieving the effect of transitioning from a flat image to a three-dimensional model.